5l1v3r1/Sonarr-wiki/Supported-DownloadClients.md

 ##rTorrent##

-Requires rTorrent version 0.9.0 or newer compiled with XML-RPC support, and a SCGI to HTTP proxy (usually Lighttpd, Nginx, or Apache).
+Requires rTorrent version 0.9.0 or newer compiled with XML-RPC support, and a SCGI to HTTP proxy (usually Lighttpd, Nginx, or Apache; ruTorrent can also provide this on on the URL `plugins/rpc/rpc.php`).
 Look for ruTorrent instructions for how to set up rTorrent.

+For troubleshooting, see thread https://forums.sonarr.tv/t/rtorrent-support/3644/15

 Website: http://rakshasa.github.io/rtorrent/